LarsBesselmann/LibertyGettingStarted-Demos/README.md

 ## 2. Accessing the environment

-If you are doing this lab as part of an instructor led workshop (virtual or face to face), an environment has already been provisioned for you.
-The instructor will provide the details for accessing the lab environment.

-Otherwise, you will need to reserve an environment for the lab.
-You can obtain one here.
-Follow the on-screen instructions for the “**Reserve now**” option.
+To reserve an environment for the demo, you can obtain one here.
+Go to the tab **environment**, select the environment and follow the on-screen instructions for the “**Reserve now**” option.

 <https://techzone.ibm.com/collection/libery-getting-started-labs>